How Much Does a Gardener Cost?

 Maintenance

-Garden maintenance includes regular care in order to keep your garden looking the best it possibly can at all times.
+Garden maintenance cost includes regular care in order to keep your garden looking the best it possibly can at all times.

-Clearance
+Garden Clearance

-Some of the items they can clear include garden refuse such as leaves, lawnmower cuttings, unwanted plants, shrubs, twigs, branches and soil.
+Waste often includes garden refuse such as leaves, lawnmower cuttings, unwanted plants, shrubs, twigs, branches and soil.
 They can also potentially clear wood, such as lumber and firewood.
 Although if you need more extensive work such as removing fence panels or having an old shed taken to the tip, you may need to ask if this falls under their remit.

 Cutting Grass

-Mowing is mostly carried out between March and October.
-Over the summer months, you will probably need to mow your lawn once a week to keep it healthy.
+Over the peak gardening seasons such as the summer months, you will probably need to mow your lawn once a week to keep it healthy, although excessive lawn mowing can weaken the grass.
 During spring and autumn, once a fortnight is usually fine for keeping your lawn healthy.
-Over winter, mowing is usually not necessary since the cold weather keeps the grass from growing.
+Over winter, mowing is usually not necessary since the cold weather prevents the grass from growing.

 For a large lawned garden with mature shrubs, will a fortnightly visit from a gardener be enough to keep it looking neat during the growing season?